 Once the United States gained independence as a sovereign nation, our man John Adams was appointed as minister and ambassador to the court of St. James.
 Thus, John Adams, who later became a two-term Vice President under George Washington and ultimately America’s second President of the United States, was the first American to serve in any official capacity in Great Britain.
 Although this mere skeleton description of John Adam’s accomplishments points to his prowess as a politician, his greatest gifts to the United States and the world were not his outward persona of a brash and verbally blunt public servant, but instead his remarkable letter writing with his magnificent wife Abigail and political rival and later friend, Thomas Jefferson — as well as Adam’s genius in political philosophy.

-John Adams, first US ambassador to the court of St. James and later the second President of the United States of America, meets King George III of Great Britain and Ireland.
+John Adams, first US ambassador to the court of St. James and later the second President of the United States of America, defends British soldiers involved in the “Boston Massacre”.

 Video Credit: John Adams, Home Box Office (HBO)

 Like Thomas Cromwell before him, John Adams was a “man of laws”, his crowning and most influential achievement the Commonwealth of Massachusetts Constitution.
 In crafting his vision of republican governance, John Adams took an obviously long and hard look at history.
 Living in a colony of Great Britain, a subject of King George III, Adams naturally researched the governmental structure and laws of the imperial nation reigning supreme in his homeland.
 Although not overtly conscious by arguably America’s greatest founding father, this is where our man from Putney, Thomas Cromwell, steps in.